amazeeio/docs/add-on/cdn_integration.md

 - [Cloudflare](http://cloudflare.com/)

 {% hint style='info' %}
-Do you have a special use case or do you need to serve your website inside Mainland China 🇨🇳 ?
+Do you have a special use case or do you need to serve your websites from inside Mainland China 🇨🇳 ?
 No worries we got you covered.
 Talk to our engineers and we can support you on this endeavour: support@amazee.io
 {% endhint %}